 Ghee is greatly revered in the eyes of Ayurveda and has been used for thousands of years.
-It is seen as highly medicinal in its actions and can be taken with food to increase digestion; by itself to oiliate the internal body and loosen toxins; or infused in herbs to strengthen their medicinal properties.
+It is seen as highly medicinal in its actions and can be taken with food to increase digestion, by itself to oiliate the internal body and loosen toxins, or with herbs to strengthen their medicinal properties.
 Here is a quick and easy recipe to make ghee in your own home with 5 easy steps.

 *Ghee is considered tridoshic, however, it will increase Kapha in excess

 - Medium size pot (make sure it is completely clean and dry)

 - Cheese cloth or a fine mesh strainer

 - Unravel the butter and place it in the pan over medium heat to begin.